 relevance score for your ads.
 It’s Facebook’s way of evaluating whether or not your business advertisement is showing to the people who care about it.

 The score is based on the engagement of your ad.
-A higher score will help you in getting more impressions at a lower cost.
-So, it’s a great way to test ad creative campaigns and even to optimize the campaigns already in progress.
+A higher score will help you in getting more impressions at a lower cost, meaning customer acquisition for less.
+So, it’s a great way to test ad creative campaigns and even to optimize the social media marketing efforts already in progress.

 Remember, it’s not about quality, but rather relevance.
-So, even a decent design and copy with perfect targeting will enjoy a healthy score.
+So, even a decent design and copy with perfect targeting will enjoy a healthy score and encourage customer acquisition.

 Look how the targeting in the example below changes the relevance score.